-The Bridport Wildflower Reserve in the Granite Point Conservation Area bursts into vibrant colour in spring with spectacular wildflower displays and feeding birds.
+In spring, the wildflowers and birds are prolific in the Granite Point Coastal Reserve and Bridport Wildflower Reserve.
 Other nearby reserves have spectacular coastal views, waterfalls, white sand dunes and native wildlife.

-Bridport is a one-hour drive (85 km) north-east from Launceston.
+Bridport is a 1-hr drive (85 km) north-east of Launceston.

 - Visit the Granite Point Conservation Area during spring and find a beautiful array of wildflowers and prolific birdlife